preethampaul/gdrive2/docs/index.rst

 Note that the root folder (which is **My Drive** in this case), must not be passed in the path.
 The information of the root folder is included in the **drive_id** of the parent.

 2. As much as possible, try to avoid having more than one folder with the same name in the same folder.
-Some functions like gdrive.gd.find() might work, but others may not.
+Some functions like gdrive2.gd.find() might work, but others may not.
 Most functions throw an error when they find more than one file or folder with same name in the same folder.